Chrysalis (CHR 1008)

 European Tour and UK Farewell Tour.
 Paired with 'The Black Freighter' with Tim on acoustic guitar, Carthy on electric and John on accordion. this live version had a shortened instrumental outro.
 Available on 'Live at Last' LP and 'Live at De Montford Hall' CD (2019)

 Cambridge Folk Festival; Played live on 'Pebble Mill at One' TV.
-Not played on Tour.
+UK Autumn Tour

 Autumn UK Tour